Saul: House of King Saul

-According to the Hebrew text of the Bible, Saul reigned for two years, but Biblical commentators generally agree that the text is faulty and that a reign of 20 or 22 years is more probable..
-In the New Testament book of Acts 13:21, the Apostle Paul indicates that Saul’s reign was forty years.
+According to the Hebrew text of the Bible, Saul reigned for two years, but Biblical scholars generally agree that the text is faulty and that a reign of 20 or 22 years is more probable.
+In the New Testament book of Acts 13:21, the Apostle Paul indicates that Saul's reign lasted for forty years.

-According to the Tanakh, Saul was the son of Kish, of the family of the Matrites, and a member of the tribe of Benjamin, one of the twelve Tribes of Israel.
+According to the Hebrew Bible, Saul was the son of Kish, of the family of the Matrites, and a member of the tribe of Benjamin, one of the twelve Tribes of Israel.
 It appears that he came from Gibeah.

-Saul married Ahinoam, daughter of Ahimaaz, with whom he sired at least seven sons (Jonathan, Abinadab, Malchishua, Ishvi, Armani, Mephibosheth and Ish-bosheth) and two daughters (Merab and Michal).
+Saul married Ahinoam, daughter of Ahimaaz, with whom he sired at least five sons (Jonathan, Abinadab, Malchishua, Ishvi and Ish-bosheth) and two daughters (Merab and Michal).

 Saul also had a concubine named Rizpah, daughter of Aiah, who bore him two sons, Armoni and Mephibosheth.

 Saul died at the Battle of Mount Gilboa, and was buried in Zelah, in the region of Benjamin.
 Three of Saul's sons – Jonathan, Abinadab, and Malchishua – died with him at Mount Gilboa.
 His surviving son Ish-bosheth became king of Israel, at the age of forty.
 At David's request Abner had Michal returned to David.
 Ish-bosheth reigned for two years, but after the death of Abner, was killed by two of his own captains.

 During a famine, God told king David that the famine happened because of how Saul treated the Gibeonites.
 The Gibeonites told David that only the death of seven sons of Saul would compensate them for losing their livelihood after the priests at Nob were killed under Saul's orders.
 David then granted the Gibeonites the jurisdiction to individually execute Saul's surviving two sons and five of Saul's grandsons (the sons of Merab and Adriel).
 The Gibeonites killed all seven, and hung up their bodies at the sanctuary at Gibeah.
 For five months their bodies were hung out in the elements, and the grieving Rizpah guarded them from being eaten by the beasts and birds of prey.
 Finally, David had the bodies taken down and buried in the family grave at Zelah with the remains of Saul and their half-brother Jonathan.
 Michal was childless.

 The only male descendant of Saul to survive was Mephibosheth, Jonathan's lame son, who was five years old at the time of his father's and grandfather's deaths.
 In time, he came under the protection of David.
 Mephibosheth had a young son, Micah, who had four sons and descendants named until the ninth generation.